Menu

 Jaw Clenching and Tooth Sensitivity

 Frequent jaw clenching or teeth grinding, also called bruxism, can have detrimental effects on dental health.
 When you clench or grind your teeth, it puts excessive pressure on the teeth, causing the enamel to wear down gradually.
+You might notice sensitive tooth all of a sudden, as the wear on your enamel can expose the dentin layer.

 The underlying dentin becomes exposed as the protective enamel diminishes, leading to tooth sensitivity.
 Clenching or grinding often occurs during sleep or stressful situations, making many people unaware of their habits.
 If you suspect you have bruxism or experience tooth sensitivity, discuss it with your dentist.
 They can provide a custom-fitted mouth guard to protect your teeth during sleep and offer suggestions to manage stress and reduce clenching during waking hours.